What personal information do we collect from the people that visit our blog, website or app?

 When registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number or other details to help you with your experience.

 When do we collect information?

 We collect information from you when you fill out a form or enter information on our site.

 How do we use your information?

-We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features to administer a contest, promotion, survey or other site feature.
+We may use the information we collect from you when you register, respond to a survey or marketing communication, surf the website, or use certain other site features to administer a contest, promotion, survey or other site feature.

 How do we protect visitor information?